isc-projects/kea/doc/sphinx/arm/config-backend.rst

 number of DHCP servers and/or the number of managed subnets in the network grows, the usefulness of the CB becomes obvious.

-A good example of a use case for the CB is a pair of Kea DHCP servers which can be configured to support High Availability as described in :ref:`high-availability-library`.
-The configurations of both servers (including the value of the ``server-tag`` parameter) are almost exactly the same.
-They may differ by the server identifier and designation of the server as a primary or standby (or secondary).
-They may also differ by their interfaces' configuration.
-Typically, the subnets, shared networks, option definitions, global parameters are the same for both servers and can be sourced from a single database instance to both Kea servers.
+One use case for the CB is a pair of Kea DHCP servers that are configured to support High Availability as described in :ref:`high-availability-library`.
+The configurations of both servers (including the value of the ``server-tag`` parameter) are almost exactly the same: they may differ by the server identifier and designation of the server as a primary or standby (or secondary), and/or by their interfaces' configuration.
+Typically, the subnets, shared networks, option definitions, and global parameters are the same for both servers and can be sourced from a single database instance to both Kea servers.